DaNik516/nixOS/Documentation/structure/sections/HomeManager.md

 ### `hyprland-hyprpaper.nix`
 Set wallpapers using `hyprpaper` and assigns them to specific monitor ports (eg. DP-1).
 It does not apply a wallpaper to a disabled monitor.
 The wallpapers are defined in a list, allowing as many wallpapers as needed.
 They are applied from top to bottom in the same order as the `monitors` block.
 So first wallpaper goes to first monitor in the list

-The wallpapers are hosts-specific, so they are defined and changed in `flake.nix`.
+The wallpapers are hosts-specific, so they are defined and changed in `variables.nix`.
 It include a fallback logic.

 * **Fallback logic:** It handles 2 cases (in the `get.Wallpaper` function):
   * More wallpapers than monitors: Since it goes from top to bottom once all monitors are covered the remaining wallpapers are ignored